 Rhine Falls -experience

-Our trip departed from Zurich at 9.00 a.m. in the morning.
+Our trip departed from Zurich at 9.00 a.m.
 The bus took us to the northern part of Switzerland, famous for its viticulture, small villages and picturesque landscapes.

-On the way to the waterfall, we passed the defense fortress – Munot Fortress, dating from the sixteenth century.
+On the way to the waterfall, we passed the defence fortress – Munot Fortress, dating from the sixteenth century.
 The fortress is surrounded today by vineyards and is a symbol of the city of Schaffhausen.
-The building is a tourist attraction of the region and during the whole year many tourist attractions take place here.
+The building is a tourist attraction of the region and during the whole year, many tourist attractions take place here.